Brian Wallows and Peter's Swallows

-"Brian Wallows and Peter's Swallows" is the seventeenth episode of Family Guy's third season.
+"Brian Wallows and Peter's Swallows" is the seventeenth episode of Family Guy's third season, and the 45th episode overall.
 It originally aired on Fox on January 17, 2002.
 In the episode, Brian is sentenced to community service and must look after a cranky, elderly woman.
 He at first dislikes her, but after seeing a documentary revealing her remarkable singing ability, they become friends.
 Meanwhile, Peter decides to grow a beard, which soon becomes the home for a family of endangered birds.

 "Brian Wallows and Peter's Swallows" was written by Allison Adler and directed by Dan Povenmire.
 It featured guest performances from A. J. Benza, Gary Cole, Adria Firestone, Melora Hardin, Butch Hartman, Phil LaMarr, Jane Lynch, Nicole Sullivan and Wally Wingert.
 The episode received generally positive reviews from critics, and earned an Emmy Award for Outstanding Original Music and Lyrics for the musical number "You've Got a Lot to See".

 Plot

 Deciding to go on a date with a hot but dumb blonde, Brian soon discovers he is dating "an idiot".
-Brian returns home depressed, and Lois tells him that he's too picky when it comes to the women he dates.
-Lois suggests that Brian go with Peter, Quagmire and Cleveland to a laser rock concert, but while there, Brian begins looking around the theater at all of the loving couples and becomes even more depressed, eventually deciding to start drinking.
+Brian returns home depressed, and Lois tells him that he is too picky when it comes to the women he dates.
+Lois suggests that Brian go with Peter, Quagmire and Cleveland to a laser rock concert, while there, Brian begins looking around the theater at all of the loving couples and becomes even more depressed, eventually deciding to start drinking.
 On the journey home, he is soon pulled over by Joe and arrested for driving under the influence.

-One month later, Brian is sentenced to 100 hours of community service in the "Outreach to the Elderly" program, and assigned to an elderly woman named Pearl Burton, who has not left her house for thirty years.
-Appearing at her home the next day, he quickly becomes angered by her constant complaining, eventually losing his temper and telling her to "drop dead".
-Later that day, however, Brian soon discovers Pearl was actually a brilliant opera singer from the 1940s until the 1960s; who was shamed into hiding once she faced demands to sing her more popular radio jingles.
+One month later, Brian is sentenced to 100 hours of community service in the "Outreach to the Elderly" program, and assigned to a bitter elderly woman named Pearl Burton, who has not left her home for thirty years.
+Appearing at her home the next day, he quickly becomes angered by her constant complaining, eventually losing his patience and temper, telling her to "drop dead".
+Later that day, however, Brian discovers Pearl was actually a brilliant opera singer from the 1940s until the 1960s; who was shamed into hiding once she faced demands to sing her more popular radio jingles.
 Deciding to visit Pearl later that night, he discovers her about to take her own life; but prevents her from doing so at the last second.
-Brian manages to convince Pearl that her voice is amazing and she is touched.
+Brian manages to convince Pearl that her voice is amazing, and she is touched.

-The two quickly bond over Pearl's singing, and become close friends.
+The two quickly bond over Pearl's singing and become close friends.
 Suggesting they go out for dinner, Brian leads Pearl out of her house, where she is immediately run over by a truck.
 At the hospital, Pearl is left in a serious condition and Brian feels guilty about taking her outside her house.
 Spending their last seconds together in virtual reality, which Brian had bought while at the rock concert, Pearl soon dies from her injuries, leaving Brian alone and upset once again.